IsaiahStanke/ThreatFox_Search/README.md

 "python search.py ips.csv"

-It will only return exact matches, you can change that by setting the parameter "exact_match" as false within the data query.
+It will only return exact matches, you can change that by setting the parameter "exact_match" as false within the data query or deleting that exact query itself.
 This script will tell you the following information:

 1. Malware Family
 2. Confidence Level